crejk/cinema/README.md

 ### release module
 > Responsible for publishing movies

-Saves the provided movieView to the database and then publishes an event about its release.
+Saves the provided movie to the database and then publishes an event about its release.

 ### board module
 > Responsible for displaying 10 recently released movies